 Download the interactive map and get to exploring.

-Today, there is a gorgeous bronze statue honoring the former President that is surrounded by photographic displays and quotes.
+Today, a gorgeous bronze statue honoring the former President is surrounded by photographic displays and quotes.

 This is one of the best things to do in Fort Worth.